Isotarge/dk64-tag-anywhere/README.md

 ## Features
 The mystery menu options are unlocked without capturing banana fairies for your convenience.

-This hack includes two modes, toggled by the Story Skip option in the options menu.
+This patch includes two modes, toggled by the Story Skip option in the options menu.

+The Story Skip setting will be remembered through resets.

 ### Story Skip Off
 - [x] Only DK unlocked from start, but you can tag anywhere once other kongs are unlocked